 Alex watched warily as his double began to circle him.
 "I have watched as you grew to hate yourself.
 To fear yourself.
 Your power grew, but you lost the capacity to use it.
 Those first few days, when you crouched on the rooftops, ready to strike at a moment's notice – you were stronger then than you are now.
 Perhaps you lacked raw strength and experience, but you knew yourself.
 You were in tune with your every impulse, every desire.
 You took what you wanted, when you wanted it."

 "And I was a monster for it," he growled.
 "Out of control.
 Do you remember how Dana looked at you?"

 Red eyes flashed dangerously.
 "Don't speak of her to me," he hissed.
 He paced in silence for a few seconds before he spoke again, his voice even once more.
 "There is no good or evil; certainly not for something like us.
-Yet you weigh every action against them.
+They are human constructs, made to judge human behavior.
+We live outside of those constraints - we have no place in them, and they have no place for us.
+Yet you weigh every action against those standards.
 You judge yourself by the ideals of something you can never be.

 "You caged up all your rage, your hatred, your hunger, your bloodlust – like you could lock those away and save your vices for when you felt it was safe to release them.
 So you wouldn't hurt anyone… innocent."
 He rolled the word around.
 "Do you really think you can keep this up forever?"